 Proponents of the view that HIV does not cause AIDS prefer to call themselves HIV/AIDS skeptics or dissidents, but since discovery of HIV so much evidence has accumulated that it has become rationally untenable to reject the casual link between HIV and AIDS.
 Previously, there where scientists who where genuine dissidents of HIV as a causal agent for AIDS, but as evidence was discovered, they changed their minds.
 HIV/AIDS denialists, on the other hand, continued to resist the scientific conclusion and adopted classic methods of pseudoscience such as:

-- confusing a scientific debate about how something is happening with the illigitimate debate regarding if something is happening
+- confusing a scientific debate about how something is happening with the fake debate regarding if something is happening

-- having absolute certainty that they are right
+- having absolute and unquestioning certainty that they are right

-- believing there is a grand conspiracy against them perpetrated by mainstream science
+- believing there is a enormous conspiracy against them perpetrated by mainstream science

-- cherry picking research results while asserting that themselves are being censored when scientists are criticizing them
+- picking and choosing what research results to accept while asserting that themselves are being censored when scientists are criticizing them

-- blowing errors made by scientists way out of proportion, asserting that a few honest mistakes calls the entire scientific project.
+- blowing errors made by scientists way out of proportion, asserting that a few honest mistakes implies that the entire research field can be rejected.